freedomofpress/securedrop/docs/development/threat_model.rst

 -  The server stores both access and error logs for the Journalist Interface.
 -  The server stores connection history and audit logs for the admin.
--  The server can connect to the Monitor server using an SSH key and a passphrase.
+-  The server can connect to the *Monitor Server* using an SSH key and a passphrase.

-What the Monitor Server can achieve
+What the *Monitor Server* can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The server stores the plaintext alerts on disk, data may also reside